 The PPI's Individual Model is based on the Office for Budget Responsibility (OBR) figures for the Economic and Fiscal Outlook (EFO).
-It is these figures, and the updates to them following the gilts crisis, that prompted this update to the original paper that this paper builds on.
+These figures are updated regularly, and as they are updated, so are the modelling results in this and the previous Technical Reports.
 These figures provide a projection of economic determinants such as inflation.
 With these assumptions about the future of the economy, it is possible to project and model other policies and conditions that would affect a DC saver in the future, and therefore estimate their retirement income.